WritingPanda/car_wash_yeah/README.md

 When finished reading the source code or watching the subsequent video (TBD), developers will:

-1. Be able to install Flask
+1. Be able to install Django
 2. Write a basic application
 3. Understand the fundamentals of Python for web development
 4. Utilize a development server
-5. Write, read, update, and delete data from a database using Flask-SQLAlchemy
+5. Write, read, update, and delete data from a database using Django ORM
 6. Create models to represent their data
-7. Understand the use cases for Flask extensions
-8. Work from an admin view using Flask-Admin
-9. Write a simple user interface using HTML and CSS
+7. Write a simple user interface using HTML and CSS
-10. Use a CSS framework like Bootstrap for styling and organizing the presentation layer
+8. Use a CSS framework like Bootstrap for styling and organizing the presentation layer
-11. Inject data into templates using Jinja2
+9. Inject data into templates using Django templates
-12. Work with HTML forms and Flask
+10. Work with HTML forms and Django

 ## Documentation